UKHO/docs/docs/quality-assurance/safety-modelling.md

 1. Error
 2. Delay

-This is very much focused around 'What if' questions and then of those 'What if' questions, what would the safety impact of that occuring.
+This is very much focused around 'What if' questions and then of those 'What if' questions, what would the safety impact of that occuring, or indeed not occuring.

 ## Safety Modelling